 Any mama knows the benefits of a good swaddle, but this multi-purpose workhorse of a baby product may not immediately come to mind when you’re thinking about flying with your baby.
 Well, think again, because the swaddle for air travel is where it’s at, mama!

 Need to do a quick diaper change on your lap while the seat belt sign is on?
 Throw a swaddle over your legs.
 Need to breastfeed or pump mid-flight?
 Use a swaddle for privacy.
 Little one seems chilly from the cold airplane air?
 Toss a swaddle over her to warm her up.
 It’s truly the gift that keeps on giving when traveling with baby.
 We 💜 Little Unicorn’s options for their soft, breathable fabric and over-the-top-adorable patterns + styles.

 Strollers are a travel must-have, but they’re also big, bulky, and cumbersome—not exactly what you’re going for when you’re ready to board a plane with your family.
 But this stroller changes all of that; it boasts the conveniences of a larger stroller with some insane portability capabilities.

-Weighing 13 pounds, the stroller features a two-button (and super simple) fold that transforms it down to 21" x 12" x 20"—small enough to easily fit in an overhead airplane bin.
-It has a one-handed unfold option, so you'll be able to pop it open as soon as you deplane.
-It maneuvers easily thanks to built-in rear wheel suspension and swivel wheels, and can even be popped over curbs while you're out exploring.
+Weighing 10.6 pounds, the stroller features an impressive fold that transforms it down to a compact 7.1″ x 11.8″ x 13.8″—small enough to easily fit in an overhead airplane bin or tote bag.
+It maneuvers easily thanks to double swivel wheels that master all kinds of terrain, and can even be popped over curbs while you’re out exploring.

 If you’re looking to leave the stroller at home during your next flight, you’re going to need another option for keeping your hands free at the airport, and a baby carrier is the perfect option.
 Baby carrying is a great way to keep baby close while you’re going through the always fun process of luggage hauling, checking in, security, and boarding.